Zarant/GuideCreator/readme.md

 ## Commands

-`/guide editor` Opens the text editor where you can edit each indivdual step or copy the text generated so you can move it over to a proper text editor
+`/guide editor` Opens the text editor where you can edit each indivdual step or copy the text generated so you can move it over to a proper text editor, you can use alt+click to resize the window

 `/guide delete GuideName` Delete the specified guide, erasing its contents from memory